jparnaudeau/prometheusStepByStep/modules/lambda/README.md

 The created alias always points to the latest published version, the alias abstract the process of promoting new function version to specific stage when new function is published.

-> The canary release configuration is not yet supported by the module, however, if you start using (or you are using) canary release with lambda, let the cloudfoundation know about your requirements through a gitlab issue [here](https://gitlab.eulerhermes.com/cloud-devops/terraform-modules/lambda/issues), so we can make all necessary changes.

 ### 3.Cloudwatch log group